 These are the deepest stages of sleep and the toughest to awaken from.
 Getting sufficient deep sleep is essential for flushing out toxins from the brain.
 These stages are also responsible for strengthening your immune system and cell regeneration because your brain sends growth hormones to your body so that it can begin to repair itself.

 The final stage of sleep is REM.
 When you enter this stage, your brain activity increases, and your brain is almost as active as it is when you’re awake.
 This is why you experience vivid dreams and nightmares during REM sleep.
+It's important for you to learn why is REM sleep important for your health.

 Your brain also performs another essential function.
 It sends a message to your nervous system to relax your body and muscles so that you don’t act out your dreams.

-Sleep is necessary for many brain functions, so much so that sleep deprivation effects on the brain have been linked to several health problems, including Alzheimer’s, memory loss, and a decline in cognitive function.
+Sleep is necessary for many brain functions, so much so that stress and sleep deprivation effects on the brain have been linked to several health problems, including Alzheimer’s, memory loss, and a decline in cognitive function.
 Here’s what getting sufficient sleep does for your brain health.

 Even though pulling an all-nighter might seem like the most efficient way to tackle your tasks, the reality is that most of us won’t be able to function at an optimal level after staying up for that long.
 In fact, even staying up later by one or two hours is all it takes to wreck your sleep schedule, which is why it’s essential to take care of your brain health by getting the rest you need.